cathiele/rpngo/USER_GUIDE.md

 The `filter` command does this:

-1. Takes each value on the stack
+1. Takes each value on the stack and
-2. Copies to it the top
+  - Copies to it the top of the stack
-3. Calls it's argument.
+  - Calls the provided filter argument.
-4. Removes the original values
+2. Removes the original stack values

 In addition to transforming every value, the `filter` command can filter values: